 Christmas Wonderland, December - January

 Fancy sipping on a warm mug of glühwein (mulled wine) or wolfing down gingerbread treats at the famed European Christmas markets?
 Good news — you won’t have to travel to find yourself in a Winter Wonderland.
 Soak up the festive spirit this holiday season at Christmas Wonderland — a festival of lights, food and family fun at Gardens by the Bay.
-Ever since the inaugural Christmas Wonderland in 2014, the festival has been raking in the crowds, with over 1.6 million people joining in the festivities in 2015.
-In 2016, Christmas Wonderland expands into The Meadow at Gardens by the Bay, adding 22,000 square metres of lights and celebration to the spectacle, juxtaposed against the backdrop of the Flower Dome and Dragonfly Bridge.
+Ever since the inaugural Christmas Wonderland, the festival has been raking in the crowds, with over 1.6 million people joining in the festivities.
+Christmas Wonderland expands into The Meadow at Gardens by the Bay, adding 22,000 square metres of lights and celebration to the spectacle, juxtaposed against the backdrop of the Flower Dome and Dragonfly Bridge.
 The heat and humidity won’t stop you from indulging in some frosty fun at Christmas Wonderland!

 Bundle up and head for the festival’s Ice Palace, where you can bust out the ice skates for a spin on a rink made of real ice, or start a snowball fight at the snow playground.
 Kids, check if you’re on the ‘nice’ list, and pose for a photo with Father Christmas at Santa’s Cottage.
 What’s a Christmas fair without thrills?
 Go for a joyride on the enchanting, vintage-style carousel, or whirl around the fairgrounds on board the Christmas train and take in the sights.
 Don’t forget to check out the live music acts and Christmas parades, or try your hand at winning a prize at one of the many carnival game booths.
 The Christmas Wonderland Festive Market is the heart of the festivities.
 Brimming with charm and colour, it’s reminiscent of the Christkindlmarkts of Germany and the Marché de Noëls of France, with a Singaporean twist.